Girls volleyball: St. Charles North survives late surge to hand Oswego its first loss

 ST. CHARLES – St. Charles North was trying its best to break away from Oswego.

-After winning the first set Wednesday rather handily, the North Stars found themselves in a back-and-forth contest with the Panthers throughout the second set.
+After winning the first set rather handily Sept.
+18, the North Stars found themselves in a back-and-forth contest with the Panthers throughout the second set.

-But with the score knotted at 18-18, a pancake from Mia McCall gave them the spark they needed to close it out.
+With the score knotted at 18-18, a pancake from Mia McCall gave the North Stars the spark they needed to close it out.

-McCall’s clutch defensive play, along with some key blocks from Brianna Dale and Brynn Hopkins helped the North Stars go on a 7-3 run to end the set and secure a 25-19, 25-21 victory over the previously unbeaten Panthers on Wednesday.
+McCall’s clutch defensive play, along with key blocks from Brianna Dale and Brynn Hopkins, helped the North Stars go on a 7-3 run to end the set and secure a 25-19, 25-21 victory over the previously unbeaten Panthers.

 “That pancake just showed our scrappiness,” St. Charles North coach Lindsey Hawkins said.
 “We talk about having that mentality, so to see them put that into play is always really nice to see.”